vmstan/gravity-sync/README.md

 ### Prereqs

-You will need to make sure your secondary Pihole is setup to authenticate to your primary Pihole via certificates.
+- This script is designed to work with Pihole 5.0 GA
+- This script has been tested with Ubuntu 20.04 and Rasbian

+You'll need to generate an SSH key for your secondary Pihole user and copy it to your primary Pihole.
+This will allow you to connect to and copy the gravity.db file without needing a password each time.

 ```
 ssh-keygen -t rsa